T-Daw/LoanDefaultPredictions/README.md

-# Background: Data Scientist for a loan approval company
+# Background:
+I am a data scientist at Credit One, a loan approval company.
-# Problem: Too many customers are defaulting on loans
+## Problem: Too many customers are defaulting on loans
 # Goal: Build Model to Identify Customers who Will Default on their Loans

 # File Summaries:

 ## 1. TaskDescription.md
-Email from Data Scientist as Credit One.
-Describes problem and task.
+Email from boss at Credit One explaining project.
-## 2. Client Kickoff Meeting
+## 2. DataScienceFrameworkReport.pdf
-Presentation to client explaining how
+Presentation to management explaining how data science team will approach this problem.
-## 2. Client Kickoff Meeting
+## 3. Outline for EDA.pdf
+Steps to take in Exploratory Data Analysis.
+## 4. Exploratory Data Analysis.ipynb
+Exploratory Data Analysis.
+Visuaize data and identify useful variables for model building.
+## 5. Model Building.ipynb
+Build models to predict which customers will default.
+## 6. Final Report & Model Metrics.pdf
+Brief summary of model performance, important variables, recommendation for future studies, and all model metrics.
+## 7. Project Reflections.pdf
+My personal thoughts on what I learned from this project and plans on what to learn next.